dfinity/oisy-wallet/README.md

 ## What is the Oisy Wallet

 The Oisy Wallet is a technology demonstrator that shows how one can build a multichain wallet using Internet Computer Protocol (ICP) technology.
-For now, it demonstrates how to manage Ethereum and ERC20 assets, but its architecture and the underlying ICP technology is extendable to control Bitcoin and IC-native tokens too.
+For now, it demonstrates how to manage Ethereum and ERC20 assets, but its architecture and the underlying ICP technology is extendable to also control [Bitcoin](https://internetcomputer.org/bitcoin-integration) and [IC-native tokens](https://internetcomputer.org/docs/current/developer-docs/integrations/icrc-1/deploy-new-token).
 The name *OISy* derives from *Open Internet Services*.

 We invite you to take Oisy for a test drive at [oisy.com](https://oisy.com) and to explore the code in this repository.
 At this point, the project is still work in progress and not recommended for managing assets of significant value, see the [disclaimer below](#status).

 ## Features

-The Oisy Wallet provides a convenient user experience known from custodial wallets without their strong trust assumptions.
+The Oisy Wallet provides a convenient user experience known from custodial wallets but without their strong trust assumptions.
 In contrast, it provides trust assumptions comparable to self-custody solutions.
 Different to self-custody wallets though, Oisy requires no browser extensions or additional mobile app, a standard off-the-shelf web browser is sufficient.
-In conclusion, Oisy provides a low entry barrier without the need for strong trust assumptions.
+In conclusion, Oisy provides a an attractive user experience, i.e. a low entry barrier, yet weak trust assumptions.

 <div align="center" style="display:flex;flex-direction:column;">
   <img src="./oisy-comparison.svg" alt="Oisy feature comparison" style="max-width:500px"/>